 After 8th grade, students may choose to affirm their faith and make the decision to be confirmed.

-Please complete the form on the link below by September 11th and submit payment by either check or credit card.
+Please complete the form on the link below and submit payment by either check or credit card.
 Please contact Naomi Cunningham at firstname.lastname@example.org with any questions.

 GLOBAL PHILANTHROPY LEADERS